Narcissists lavish praise and attention on people to charm and win them over.

 And make it clear that you will not debate the whys.

-4. Use these anti-hoovering strategies after no contact.
+5. Use these anti-hoovering strategies after “no contact.”

 Once you go no-contact with them, they will begin hoovering either immediately or after some time.
 If they have already begun their dirty tricks, they will intensify the hoovering.

-- If they manage to get through to you, warn them that they must not approach you again for any help, whether they are in a personal, professional, or financial crisis.
-Firmly reiterate your six boundaries.
+- If they somehow manage to get through to you, warn them that they must not approach you again for any help, whether they are in a personal, professional, or financial crisis.
+Set and maintain strong boundaries.

 - Insist that they do not interfere with your life in any way, whether in real life (IRL) or in the digital metaverse (Meta).
 Warn them that you will have them arrested for stalking.

 - Do not contact them under any circumstances, no matter how horrible you feel about leaving them in such a poor state.
-Beware that they are capable of doing anything terrible to you out of revenge.
+Beware, they are capable of doing anything terrible to you out of revenge.

 - Ignore everyone who carries messages to you that you have done something wrong to the narcissist.
 They may be the narcissist’s flying monkeys (people sent by the narcissist to shepherd you back).